pratapstat/tute/Oneliners/readme.md

 sort -k1,1 -k2,2n \| # sort for merging in the next steps

-mergeBed -c 4,5 -o distinct,distinct \| # on col 4 (qlen) and 5 (slen) # collapse the intervals as below and retain qlen, slen and do not print duplicates:
+mergeBed -c 4,5 -o distinct,distinct \| # on col 4 (qlen) and 5 (slen) # collapse the intervals as below and retain qlen, slen and do not print duplicates of qlen and slen by collapse:

 # ENT1-ENT101 0 1210 2495 2495
 # ENT1-ENT101 1210 2495 2495 2495